This bread bowl is so easy to make your family will think you’re a master baker,

 Great British Baking Show Bake

-Season 1, Episode 3,
+Season 1, Episode 3, Technical Challenge

 These bread bowls are actually made using Paul Hollywood’s Cob recipe cut into two and rounded into bowls.

 I liked this challenge.
 It was pretty easy and I could tell I was becoming more comfortable baking bread.
 This time I read the recipe twice instead of twenty times:) One last thought on this challenge, I am still wondering why bread rolls are called Cobs.
 I did a quick search, but could not find the answer.

 If your reading this and know the answer, please write it in the comments.
 I would love to know.